KestrelComputer/kestrel-3-users-guide/manuscript/chapter-1.md

 ### Installing GForth

-The Basic Systems Programming Language compiler is written in GForth, as it allows me to re-use much of GForth's run-time for the purposes of compiling a BSPL program.
+Several of the build tools which helps build the Kestrel-3 system firmware images, such as the Basic Systems Programming Language compiler or the Self-Describing Bus compiler, are written in a dialect of ANSI Forth called GForth.
 If you don't already have GForth, you can install it like so:

     sudo apt-get install gforth

-Please make sure you receive the 64-bit GForth environment.
-BSPL will not work with a 32-bit or smaller Forth environment.
+**Important!**  Please make sure you receive the 64-bit GForth environment.
+The build tools will not currently work with a 32-bit or narrower Forth environment.

 ### Installing and Building the Kestrel Toolchain